 Trading Post - Hale Reservation: 80 Carby Street, Westwood, MA

-Children get an extra free swim and boating block after their typical dismissal time.
+Children get an extra free swim and boating time after their typical dismissal time.
 We have a cookout and make s’mores followed by watching a movie (often outside under the stars!).
 Children sleep in tents in the Trading Post backyard and there’s always at least two staff members awake throughout the evening.
 The next morning, campers eat breakfast together and are picked up at 9am.

 1 staff: 3 participants

 Almost all staff has experience working with children on the autism spectrum – many have post-secondary education and/or training in such areas as: mental health, special education, speech and language, and occupational therapy.
-Additionally, all staff takes part in more than 40 hours of intensive pre-program training and orientation as well as on-going supervision throughout the summer.
+All staff takes part in more than 40 hours of intensive pre-program training and orientation as well as on-going supervision throughout the summer.

-No, Aspire campers at Adventure Camp are there to work on social, stress-management, and self-awareness skills (although not all participants have a formal diagnosis).
+No, Aspire campers are there to work on social, stress-management, and self-awareness skills (although not all participants have a formal diagnosis).
 These goals are supported by both direct instructions in skill building and in-the-moment coaching to generalize the use of these skills across contexts.
 Our participants often report finding solace and comfort being among a group of peers facing similar challenges.
 Hale Reservation, however, accommodates more than 10 other camps each summer and we value sharing community spaces with others, such as the beach.